cosmos/stargate-launch/week4.md

 ### Iqlusion team
 * Lunie & Iqlusion agree to a internal 4-Nodes x 3 (A-B-C) stargate testnet
-* Amino endpoints Audit DRAFT completed
+* Amino endpoints Audit DRAFT completed and submitted to Coinbase for review
 * Flow of Funds Diagram for Coinbase started
 *